Darkdk3/Koware/README.md

 * Read-ahead chapter downloads
 * TTS
 * In-app translation of text

+##Koware Features (so far atleast)

+note : The Manga sude will be a bit neglected but i will get to it

-* **Discover tab** — a source-pinning feed of latest/popular novels across your pinned sources, with infinite scroll
+* **Discover tab** — a source-pinning feed of latest/popular novels across your pinned sources
-* **Source suggestions** — "more from this source" recommendations on each novel's details page
+* **Source suggestions** — "more from this source" recommendations on each novel's details page (super boot strapped)
 * Plus much more...

 </div>